CUG-BEODL/MSSF-SCR/README.md

 Use the *trainData_prepare.py* file in the tool folder to automatically generate the required training files.
 If there is no patch shapefile, run *patch_prepare.py* first (a CSV file with coordinate information is required).

 ## Contact
+ 🙋 If you have any question or want to use the code, please contact yanjn@cug.edu.cn

-If you find this resource helpful, please consider to star this repository and cite our research.
+ 🌟 If you find this resource helpful, please consider to star this repository and cite our research.
 ```
-@ARTICLE{10824821,
+@ARTICLE{yuan2025high,
   author={Yuan, Ye and Zhou, Shuguang and Bian, Jianhua and Wang, Jinlin and Han, Wei and Yan, Jining},
   journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing},
   title={High-Resolution Geochemical Data Mapping With Swin Transformer-Convolution-Based Multisource Geoscience Data Fusion},